AlDanial/cloc/README.md

                              which accepts git commit hashes and branch names.
                              If <VCS> is 'svn' then will invoke 'svn list -R'.
-                             The primary benefit is that cloc will then skip files explicitly excluded by the versioning tool in question, ie, those in .gitignore or have the svn:ignore property.
+                             The primary benefit is that cloc will then skip files explicitly d by the versioning tool in question, ie, those in .gitignore or have the svn:ignore property.
                              Alternatively <VCS> may be any system command